 ”Oulu is a helpful place for international students, and people are nice”

-Kiran Pandit riding by bike
+Kiran Pandit riding a bike

 Kiran Pandit came to Finland in 2008 and completed a Bachelor’s Degree in International Business at Oulu University of Applied Sciences (OAMK).
 He is a chairperson of the board of Pintamestarit, and he has been working with them for 13 years now.